If you’re wondering where to start with Japanese literature, these are the best Japanese books across sci-fi, mystery, literary fiction, and more.

 Translated by Ralph McCarthy

 Ryu Murakami is often, unfairly, and unflatteringly referred to as ‘the other Murakami’.
+He also happens to have written some of the darkest and best Japanese books of our time.

 His books are intensely clever and cynical examinations of the dark underbelly that always exists in Tokyo but rarely gets discussed in public or in the news.
 In The Miso Soup is a perfect example of exactly this.